8:32 AM

 DIRECTOR’S STATEMENT

-I first heard about Robert Landsburg through an article I came across in the Huckberry newsletter.
-I couldn’t stop thinking about the specificity of what he did.
-He didn't run.
-He rewound his film.
-That act — methodical, professional, completely in character — tells you everything about who Robert Landsburg was and what he believed his work was worth.
-The film asks what that means quietly, and without judgment.
+I first learned about Robert Landsburg through an article I came across online that outlined his final moments on the mountain.
+I couldn't stop thinking about the specificity of what he did.
+He rewound his film and preserved it.
+That act—methodical, professional, and completely in character—tells you everything about who he was and what he believed his work was worth.

 Marq Evans is an award-winning filmmaker based in Washington state.
 His film CAPTURING BIGFOOT premiered at SXSW in 2026.
 THE DIAMOND KING won Best of Fest at the Palm Springs International Film Festival in 2025.
 CLAYDREAM premiered at the Tribeca Film Festival in 2021 and was named one of the top 10 best documentaries of that year by A/V Club.
 His debut film, THE GLAMOUR & THE SQUALOR, premiered in 2016 and has been named one of the top 25 music documentaries of all time by American Songwriter.